arrowtype/typelab-2021/README.md

 The first time you build, you will need to clone this repo, set up a virtual environment, and install dependencies.

-Note: when there are multiple lines of code, you can copy and paste all of them into a terminal, and run them all at once.
+Note: when there are multiple lines of code, you can copy and paste all of them into a terminal and run them all at once.
 They’ll all execute in sequence.

 ### Clone the repo